Best Things to do in Reykjavik in Winter + Travel Tips

 Experience Flyover Iceland

-Let´s start with one of my favorite activities in Reykjavik.
+Let´s start with one of my favorite winter activities in Reykjavik.
 Flyover Iceland is so much more than a 4D movie.
 It’s a passion project that celebrates the unique beauty of Iceland and its history.

 In the simulation, you’ll fly over Iceland’s mountainous landscape and rough coastline, feeling the wind in your hair, and the twists and turns.
 It was designed to feel like mankind’s greatest dream fulfilled; to feel like you’re flying.
-With over 200 hours of aerial videography, and years of work put into it, I’d say it was successful!
+With over 200 hours of aerial videography and years of work put into it, I’d say it was successful!

 You’ll also learn about how Iceland was formed, its long history, and Icelandic culture.
 So not only is it a great deal of fun – but you’ll also go away with a much better understanding of your surroundings and the Icelandic people.